Links on Android Authority may earn us a commission. Learn more.

 For the most part, it shouldn’t be too complicated to figure out whether to buy the Apple AirPods (3rd generation) or the Apple AirPods Pro.
 Do you like a secure fit and consistently clear audio?
 Buy the AirPods Pro.
 Sure, they’re $70 more expensive, but that added expense is worth it for the headaches it’ll save you from.

 The question of which to get for exercise is a little harder.
-Both earbuds are IPX4 rated for sweat and splash protection, and the noise-cancelling of the AirPods Pro makes them an easier choice if you don’t want to hear the grunting and Top 40 music of your local gym.
-But if you’re a runner, the unsealed fit of the AirPods (3rd generation) may be appealing, depending on how secure a fit you can get.
+Both earbuds are IPX4 rated for sweat and splash protection, and the noise-cancelling of the AirPods Pro makes them an easier choice if you don’t want to find great true wireless earbuds for working out.
+But if you’re a runner, the unsealed fit of the AirPods (3rd generation) may be appealing.
+That is, depending on how secure a fit you can get.
 The hard plastic design doesn’t leave much room for adjustment, so you should try them out before buying.

 What are the best Apple AirPods alternatives?

 On that note, Android users should look at other products, since AirPods will always offer you a sub-par experience.
-People who don’t care too much about ANC should consider something like the Sennheiser CX True Wireless ($129), which have good sound, isolation, battery life, and support for AAC and aptX audio codecs.
-If you’re looking for ANC, the Sony WF-1000XM4 ($279) are one of the best true wireless noise-cancelling earbuds and have solid sound quality and a ton of software features.
+People who don’t care too much about ANC should consider something like the Sennheiser CX True Wireless ($80), which have good sound, isolation, battery life, and support for AAC and aptX audio codecs.
+If you’re looking for great ANC, the Sony WF-1000XM4 ($278) and the Bose QuietComfort Earbuds 2 ($299) are among the best of their class.

 By design, true wireless earbuds have a short lifespan, so don't expect more than two years out of these.